donaldp/imba-vercel-example/README.md

 # Imba Example

-This directory is a brief example of using a Imba app that can be deployed with Vercel.
+This repo is a brief example of using an Imba app that can be deployed with Vercel.

 ## Deploy Your Own